manurFR/turingmachine/README.md

 The answer (the code and the relevant criteria that each verifier tests) will only be printed after your confirmation.

+## Usage : generating a pdf booklet of problems

+    $ python turing.py --generate-booklet

+This will generate a pdf booklet with 9 pages of 15 random games each, for every combination of 4, 5 or 6 verifiers and diificulties EASY, STANDARD or HARD.

 ## Usage : finding all valid solutions for a set of verifiers

     $ python turing.py --getcodes 7 13 24 32